Harish5232/Car-Rental-System/README.md

 `App.main` seeds three cars in the database at startup if they don't exist.
 You can adjust or remove that logic in `src/essentials/App.java`.

-### 5) Configuration debugging

-The app will show which configuration source it's using:
-- "Configuration loaded from .env file" - if .env file is found
-- "No .env file found, using default configuration" - if using defaults

-You can also call `Database.getCurrentConfig()` to see the current configuration being used.

 ### Notes

 - Tables created: